grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Shakes did not say anything, but pulled on his cigarette and watched the exhaled smoke quickly blown out over the water by the breeze.

 "Look, we aren't the type to ask for help," Percy said, "and I hate imposing on other folks' business, just as I don't want 'em imposing on mine, but you can see we're more than a little desperate here.
-If you can see your way to allowing Hemi --- and just Hemi --- aboard to take some specs of your boat --- see if you're carrying anything he can use --- we'll make it up to you later. ...At the current moment about all we can offer you is hot food."
+If you can see your way to allowing Hemi --- and just Hemi --- aboard to take some specs of your boat --- see if you're carrying anything he can use --- we'll make it up to you later.
+At the current moment about all we can offer you is hot food."

 Shakes eyes brightened at that.
 "Hrm.
-Well I've been eatin' nothing but cold chow straight from the can for a week now.
+Well, I've been eatin' nothing but cold chow straight from the can for a week now.
 A hot meal is maybe a stronger offer than you realize at the moment.
 Alright.
 This big guy, and him alone.
 And he don't look at nothing I don't want him to look at.
 And he don't get answers to questions I don't want to answer.
 No fucking pushin', right?"

 "No pushing," said Hemi.

 "Right.
 Hang back a minute, let me go look around in there first, make sure all my pornography is put away.
 When I give you the signal, come across."

-Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old fenders.
+Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats, where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old fenders.
 He disappeared through the sail hatch of the _Gnat_.

 "Interesting character," said Hemi.

-"Solo operators... nobody who is comfortable spending days or weeks at sea alone --- eating fucking cold canned food no less --- ever totally has their head screwed on right.
+"Solo operators...nobody who is comfortable spending days or weeks at sea alone --- eating fucking cold canned food no less --- ever totally has their head screwed on right.
 Anyway, it doesn't matter how pleasant a person he is.
 The question is, do you think there's anything you can do with that boat that's going to help us?"

 "I am not entirely hopeful.
 It is not much of a craft, and is not likely to have much in the way of resources aboard.
 Frankly, I am surprised he is not lost and dead in the water himself."

-"Find us something Hemi.
+"Find us something, Hemi.
 But don't do anything to set that tweaked motherfucker off while you're over there."

 "I shall be like a lamb among the lions."

-From the sail of the _Gnat_ Shakes' head and arm popped up and gestured.
-"Come on over man-mountain.
+From the sail of the _Gnat_, Shakes's head and arm popped up and gestured.
+"Come on over, big guy.
 Mind the fuckin' gap!"

 Hemi's size made for a thrilling sight as he hopped the crunching span between the two boats, but he proved just as nimble as Shakes had been.
 Hemi was wearing heavy but conventional leather boots, and the water washing the deck of the _Gnat_ soaked the lower part of his legs.
 The tweed pants of his suit turned a dark and sagging color.
 He stepped over the open hatch into the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get down that tiny hole.
 But Hemi lithely disappeared into the boat.